tuningdipsw/tuningdipsw.github.io/_posts/2023-01-31-article1-1-gameloop-tangents.md

 [<< Prev: #1: Introducing our game loop](/fgtutorial/2023/01/30/article1-gameloop.html)

-This is a bit of a side article to article #1 (Introducing our game loop), filled with bits I though were ultimately unnecessary to the main tutorial and ended up cutting during my editing pass.
+This is a bit of a side article to article #1 (Introducing our game loop), filled with bits I thought were ultimately unnecessary to the main tutorial and ended up cutting during my editing pass.

 Here are some fun bits of writing and hopefully informative I couldn't quite bring myself to cut completely.